pablopertusa/trackbio/README.md

 * All paths should be relative to the root of the project.
 * Make sure the specified folders exist or the program will try to create them automatically.
 * The config.json that already exists is an example of how it should look like.
+* The geolocation data provided must be for a marine species that only occurs in the sea, as the data downloaded is for marine variables only.